Takahashi FS-60Q Review

 The CQ module acts as a 1.7x extender, increasing image scale for those wanting to photograph an eclipse, for example; but it changes the optics in other ways too.
 The CQ module flattens the field and reduces residual spherical and chromatic aberration.
 According to Japanese websites, Strehl goes up by 10% and the FS-60Q will supposedly cover a 35mm sensor sharp to the edge.

 So, is the CQ module just an expensive barlow lens?
-Yes and no. Optically it is a negative doublet like a barlow, but because its position is fixed and it has been designed for a specific objective, it can achieve a level of correction that a generic barlow plugged into the focuser could not.
+Yes and no. Optically it is a negative doublet like a barlow, but because its position is fixed and it has been designed for a specific objective, it can achieve a level of correction that a generic barlow plugged into the focuser could not: it works as an integrated part of the objective lens.

 These spot diagrams, published by Takahashi, show how much the off-axis performance betters that of the standard FS-60: